-In the past two years, we’ve seen investment starting to pick up for machine learning products in conjunction with the rise of chatbots.
+In the past three years, we’ve seen investment starting to pick up for machine learning products in conjunction with the rise of chatbots.
 And we’re no longer talking seed rounds only.

 We’ve also seen somewhat successful bots for very specialised use cases, like IBM’s Watson selling jackets, gifts or tires and Swelly that helps you collect opinions.
-Watson has also launched as a customizable customer service bot, and several other companies are promising automation in customer service through machine learning - companies like True AI and DigitalGenius.
+Watson has also launched as a customizable customer service bot, and several other companies are like True AI and DigitalGenius are promising automation in customer service through machine learning.
 When talking to these chatbots, it’s clear that making machines understand natural language is still a challenge, but one that’s being solved rapidly.

 Yes.
 Well, probably.
 While still a bit premature, and therefore hard to pass judgement on, the technology is very promising.
 Given a long enough timeline, an AI will certainly be able to pass the Turing Test in any context and appear to be what most people would consider a human.
 But how about in the next 10-15 years?
 Probably not.